Sebastian Vettel: Ferrari cancel Pirelli wet-weather test following crash

 The four-time champion did about 40 laps at Ferrari's Fiorano test track before Thursday's accident.
 Pirelli said he "simply lost control".

-A spokeswoman for Vettel said he was "fine" but added she could give no further details of what had happened.
+Vettel could give no further details of what happened, but said: "All good.
+I have no injuries or ailments."

 The car, a 2015 model modified to simulate 2017 downforce levels, was too damaged to continue with the test.